SOBotics/SOBotics.github.io/_posts/creating-a-bot-account.md

 1. Suggest 10 edits, and get all of them approved through the suggested edit queue. **Do not interact with any of these suggested edit reviews yourself**.
 Namely:

-   1. suggesting an edit on your own post and immediately accepting it.
+   1. Suggesting an edit on your own post and immediately accepting it.
-   2. clicking "improve edit" on a suggested edit by your bot to short circuit the review process.
+   2. Clicking "improve edit" on a suggested edit by your bot to short circuit the review process.
-   3. reviewing "approve" on a edit suggested by your bot.
+   3. Reviewing "approve" on a edit suggested by your bot.

 2. Add an answer/question and wait until it gets sufficient votes.
 Here as well, **do not interact with the post in any way**, such as: